Meet the Team

 Kymberli joined Adelante in February 2012.
 She is originally from Dallas, Texas and has a B.A. from Duke University and holds an MBA from Alfred University.
 Kymberli’s Professional background includes fundraising for academia and logistics coordination and program development for state government agencies in Oregon and New York.

-Sue Rubin, Director of Finance and Operations
+Sue Rubin, Director of Finance and IT

-Anne Morse, Grants Manager
+Anne Morse, Grants Specialist

 Anne joined Adelante Mujeres in December 2008.
 Originally from Southeast Alaska, she has lived abroad in Tranqueras, Uruguay, and Santiago, Chile.
 Anne obtained her B.A. in Politics and Latin American Studies from Oberlin College.

-Patricia Alvarado, Education Department Manager
+Patricia Alvarado, Director of Education Programs

-Yasi Lemus Isla, Adult Education Program Coordinator
+Yasi Lemus Isla, Adult Education Program Manager

 Yasi is originally from Cuba and holds a degree in Agricultural Engineering from the Agricultural University of Havana.
 She spent many years working as vegetal genetic researcher and she had an important role over capacitating farmers in Cuba.
 She moved to Oregon in 2011 and became an instructor at Portland Community College where she worked with the Hispanic Community and taught a variety of subjects, including math, science, reading, writing, social studies and computer skills.
 Working with the Latino community is her passion.